PetertheMD/nautune/README.md

 flutter_carplay: ^1.1.4   # iOS CarPlay integration with tab-based UI

 # Network & Connectivity
-connectivity_plus: ^6.1.2  # Network connectivity detection for offline-first boot
+connectivity_plus: ^7.0.0  # ConnectivityService uses DNS probes to decide if we should boot offline

 # Data & State
 shared_preferences: ^2.3.2 # Persistent storage for sessions and playback state